IRDR Supports Landmark Seminar on AI for Urban Sustainability, Air Quality, and Climate Governance

 The spotlight was on the AI for Urban Integration on Air Quality, Climate, and Ecosystems (AI4UIAQCE) initiative, an AI-powered framework designed to strengthen urban climate adaptation, emissions monitoring, and ecosystem governance.
 With over 70 experts from 40 global institutions in attendance, the event highlighted IRDR’s key role in bridging cutting-edge technology and policy implementation.

-IRDR International Centre of Excellence (ICoE) Executive Director Dr. Tang Xu outlined the initiative’s roadmap, positioning it as a GAW-endorsed model for integrated urban strategies.
+Dr. Tang Xu, the Executive Director of IRDR International Centre of Excellence (ICoE) on Risk Interconnectivity and Governance on Weather/Climate Extremes Impact and Public Health, outlined the initiative’s roadmap, positioning it as a GAW-endorsed model for integrated urban strategies.
 Technical sessions featured breakthroughs from institutions like Fudan University, while six pilot cities, including Shanghai, Hong Kong, Vienna, Jakarta, and St. Paul (Brazil), shared implementation strategies, highlighting adaptability across diverse climates.
 Shanghai’s pilot underscores China’s commitment to AI-driven green governance.

 Experts stressed the need for AI integration across urban decision-making, from modelling to real-time monitoring.
 IRDR views AI4UIAQCE as a benchmark initiative that bridges research, innovation, and governance, offering scalable, adaptive solutions for cities worldwide.
 Participants agreed on the importance of deepening collaboration, forming a scientific steering committee, and encouraging more cities and organizations to join the implementation network.